mvolkmann/blog/src/dart.md

 using the `extend` keyword.
 Classes that do not explicitly extend another class implicitly extend the built-in `Object` class.
+This means all classes extend `Object`.

 The following code demonstrates creating a subclass of the `Person` class defined above.
 Note how the `super` keyword is used to call a superclass constructor or superclass method whose name matches one in the subclass.
+The superclass constructor can be called from an initializer list.

 ```dart
 class SoftwareEngineer extends Person {